southworks/copilot-metrics-dashboard/README.md

 ```

 *See [What does deploy.sh do](scripts/README.md) for more details about each step*

-## Deploy dashboard to App Engine

-To deploy the frontend dashboard, follow [these steps](/src/dashboard/README.md#deploying-the-dashboard-on-google-cloud-platform-app-engine).

 # How to create a GitHub PAT (Personal access token)
 1. Go to the following link: https://github.com/settings/personal-access-tokens (Fine-grained tokens)